marian42/mesh_to_sdf/README.md

 __Q: I'm getting this error: `module 'pyglet.gl' has no attribute 'xlib'`__

-This is a bug with some versions of pyrender and a workaround is to install `pyrender 0.1.30` and `pyglet 1.4.0b1`.
+This is due to a [bug](https://github.com/mmatl/pyrender/issues/117) in pyrender.
+Possible workarounds:
-Check [this issue](https://github.com/marian42/mesh_to_sdf/issues/8#issuecomment-635024214) for more details.
+- use `pyrender 0.1.30` and `pyglet 1.4.0b1` (check [this issue](https://github.com/marian42/mesh_to_sdf/issues/8#issuecomment-635024214) for more details)
+- install pyrender from source and apply [this patch](https://github.com/mmatl/pyrender/pull/124/files)
+- use Linux instead of Windows or Mac.
+This problem appears because pyrender tries to use a library that is only available on Linux.

 __Q: I want to run this on a computer without a screen (ie. via SSH)__